ddesir/connect-4/README.md

 ---

 ## [Banana]
+You pick up the delicious yellow fruit, peel, and eat it within seconds.
+Hooded Man: "What have you done?!
+That was the last banana on planet Earth!"

+**[Apologize]**

+**[Fight the hooded man]**

 ---

 ## [Dish soap]
-"Good choice," says the hooded figure.
-"The name's Johnny.
+Hooded Man: "Good choice.
+The name's Johnny.
 Follow me."

 **[Follow]**